curiousYi/ReactNotes/README.md

 * Be able to PUT/Modify existing posts
 * Generalize the handleChange method in src/client/components/index.js generalize it so that it can handle an event from editting existing resources and posting a new note
 * Need to be able to delete the users and modify or whatever since we have the routes for those or whatever
+* Handle the issue where if there's a collision that they have to use a different name or username

 #### Installation
 Git clone the repo then run the following